jeffreycwitt/pl399/docs/18-internet-and-control.md

 # From code that regulates to regulating code.

 As the theme of chapter 5 will become more pronounced in part 2, titled "regulation by code" (cc.
-6-8), let me try to quickly capture the central message.
+6-8), let me try to quickly capture the central message of chapter 5.

-If chapter four has shown us that "code" can regulate behavior, then chapter attempts to show that those who seek to regulate behavior (e.g. government) will soon realize something important.
+If chapter 4 has shown us that "code" can regulate behavior, then chapter 5 attempts to show that those who seek to regulate behavior (e.g. government) will soon realize something important.

 They will quickly see that an effective way to regulate human behavior is to regulate **indirectly** by regulating the code that regulates behavior.